davatorium/rofi/doc/rofi-theme.5.markdown

  * `italic`: put the highlighted text in script type (slanted).
  * `underline`: put a line under the text.
  * `strikethrough`: put a line through the text.

+The following options are available on pango 1.50.0 and up:

  * `uppercase`: Uppercase the text.
  * `lowercase`: Lowercase the text.
  * `capitalize`: Capitalize the text.
+   This is currently disabled because of a Pango bug.

 ## Line style